Let’s be clear: you learn Python to get a job.

 1) Python is popular

-According to the famous data gathered by Stack Overflow, Python’s been continuously on the rise.
-It’s been dubbed the most in-demand language of 2019 and it’s not about to stop.
-This means you won’t have any trouble finding job posts.
-You’ll also join a rich developer community that will be able to assist you in your initial struggles.
+This means you won’t have any trouble finding jobs.
+You’ll also join a rich developer community that can assist you in your initial struggles.

 2) Python will give you a headstart